oracle/node-oracledb/doc/src/user_guide/installation.rst

         apt-get install -y libaio1

-   On recent Linux versions such as Oracle Linux 8, you may also need to install the ``libnsl`` package when using Oracle Instant Client 19.
-This package is not needed from Instant Client 21 and later.
+   When using Oracle Instant Client 19 on recent Linux versions such as Oracle Linux 8, you may need to manually install the ``libnsl`` package to make ``libnsl.so`` available.
+This package is not needed from Oracle Instant Client 21 and later.

 4. If there is no other Oracle software on the machine that will be impacted, then permanently add Instant Client to the run-time link path.
 For example,